Satharus/Qompressor/README.md

 Qompressor is a free and open source file archiving utility that can compress text files and images.

-Qompressor uses C++ and the Qt graphics framework.
+Qompressor uses C++ and the Qt application framework.